-The previous lemma indicates that the number of parameters of the transition matrix of a permutation invariant Markov chain can be bounded by $(\ell+1)^3$.
-Specifically, in Supplement~\ref{sec:proof-perm-inv} we show the following.

-\begin{prop} The transition matrix $M$ of a permutation invariant Markov chain is determined by $\ell(\ell+1)(\ell+5)/6$ parameters. \end{prop}
+\begin{prop} The transition matrix $M$ of a permutation invariant Markov chain $\Xmp$ is determined by $\ell(\ell+1)(\ell+5)/6$ parameters. \end{prop}

-This means that the property of permutation invariance reduces the number of parameters which determine the entries of $M$ for a vector Markov chain from an exponential number in $\ell$ to the order $\mathcal{O}(\ell^3)$.
-Thus, it has significantly less free entries/independent parameters which eases estimation of each parameter significantly.
+It is particularly beneficial that the permutation invariance reduces the number of parameters of the transition matrix from an exponential number in $\ell$ to the order $\mathcal{O}(\ell^3)$.
+Thus, it has significantly fewer free entries/independent parameters which eases estimation of each parameter significantly.
 For illustrative purposes we consider $\ell=2$ in the following example. \begin{example} Let $\ell=2$ and $M$ be the transition matrix of $\Xmp$.
-Then $M$ can be parametrized as in \eqref{eq:m_2x2}.
+Then $M$ can be parameterized as in \eqref{eq:m_2x2}.
 If we have permutation invariance we obtain the extra conditions

-which reduce the number of free entries from 12 to 7. \end{example}
+which reduce the number of free entries from 12 to 7.
+Note that $m_{(1,0),(1,1)} = m_{(0,1), (1,1)}$ follows from row normalization. \end{example}

 \begin{rem} For all $\ell \ge 2$ we have $\ell(\ell+1)(\ell+5)/6 > \ell(\ell+1)$.
-Therefore, the transition matrix of a permutation invariant Markov chain $\Xmp$ roughly has about $\ell/6$ more free entries/parameters than the corresponding transition matrix of the resulting ``sum'' Markov chain $(S_k)_{k \in \mathbb{N}}$.
-Having our ion channel interpretation in mind this shows that permutation invariance is not sufficient for the transition probabilities of the individual channel currents to be fully determined by the transition probabilities of the sum current. \end{rem} Now we provide three examples of Markov chains $\Xmp$ which are permutation invariant and therefore also satisfy the lumping property.
-Those scenarios also appear in \cite{chung1996}.
+Therefore, the transition matrix of a permutation invariant Markov chain $\Xmp$ roughly has about $\ell/6$ times more free entries/parameters than the corresponding transition matrix of the resulting sum Markov chain $(S_k)_{k \in \mathbb{N}}$.
+Having our ion channel interpretation in mind this shows that permutation invariance is not sufficient for the transition probabilities of the individual channel currents to be fully determined by the transition probabilities of the sum current. \end{rem}